sc2ad/QuestPackageManager/README.md

 **NOTE THAT THE CURRENT IMPLEMENTATION OF QPM IS NO LONGER RECOMMENDED FOR WIDESPREAD USE!
 CONSIDER USING [qpm-rust](https://github.com/RedBrumbler/QuestPackageManager-Rust) INSTEAD!**

+This repository will be archived soon and for all intents and purposes should be considered deprecated!

 ## Vocabulary

 - `package`: An application with a single configuration.
 Can contain dependencies and has some metadata.
 Must have an id and a version (which must be SemVer).